Nigel Ng: Reception

-On January 12, 2021, Ng apologized on the Chinese social media platform Weibo and deleted a video featuring fellow YouTuber Mike Chen, who had been critical of the Chinese Communist Party and had also been associated with the ultra-conservative movement Falun Gong.
+On January 12, 2021, Ng apologized on the Chinese social media platform Weibo and deleted a video featuring fellow YouTuber Mike Chen, who had been critical of the Chinese Communist Party and had also been associated with Falun Gong.
 He stated, "This video has made a bad social impact...
 I wasn't aware of his political thoughts and his past incorrect remarks about China.
 I hope you can give Uncle Roger, who has just entered China, a chance to improve!"
 His response attracted criticism on Twitter.
 In his first subsequent video as Uncle Roger, he said he would "keep making funny videos [...] no politics, no drama".

 On July 30, 2023, Ng stated in an Uncle Roger video, "Not all Southeast Asia has good food.
 You don't want food from Laos and Cambodia."
 He also jokingly described Laotian food as an inferior version of Thai food, causing criticism and backlash from both Laotian and Cambodian communities.
 In a response video to Laotian chef Ae Southammavong challenging him to try Laotian food she had cooked, Ng accepted the challenge and explained his comments by saying, "All the Laos food I had so far... not my favourite.
 Asian people criticizing other Asian people is just a way of life."
 Cambodia's Ministry of Tourism issued a statement condemning Ng's remarks as damaging to the image of its cuisine and demanding an apology.
 The Embassy of Malaysia in Phnom Penh distanced Malaysia from Ng's remarks, saying that "[t]hey do not in any way reflect our view".

 Ng has stated that he does not want any of his viewers to spread hate towards anyone.